SmartCity-UAntwerpen/SmartRaceCar/Java-Core/README.md

 ## Functionality
  - Connects to vehicle over Socket connection.
 Connects to RacecarManager over MQTT and REST interfaces.
- - Handles initial vehicle startup to set the correct offline map parametersn, get all waypoint information and register the vehicle.
+ - Handles initial vehicle startup to set the correct offline map parameters, get all waypoint information and register the vehicle.
- - Handles route requests
+ - Handles route requests.

 ## How to use
  - Build and constructed as Intelij IDEA project with Maven.